Colne Valley Railway: Preservation

 The first steam locomotive to arrive on site was Hunslet "Austerity" 0-6-0ST No.WD190 shortly followed by No.72.
 Members of the CVRPS began to operate the locomotives on a short section of line.
 Despite its still short length, presently the CVR is home to three ex-mainline steam locomotives.

+As early as August 1978, it was reported that the railway was proposing an extension to the line.
+The Railway Magazine says of the extensionIt is proposed that this will start at the CVR present terminus at the Drawell Pumping Station, then cross the A604 road by an overbridge and continue along the existing trackbed to the site of the former Great Yeldham Station yard, where a new station and yard would be reconstructed.
+The line would then continue for a further quarter-mile towards Stambourne.

 Closure threat

 CVR Company Limited was acquired by Australian businessman Christopher Young in 2005.
 The CVRPS agreed a five-year renegotiable lease to take over the operation of the railway for the 2006 season.
 In 2014, when the 5-year lease expires on 31 December 2015, Young offered the CVRPS the option of buying the site's freehold.
 The CVRPS pursued sufficient funds and loans to complete the terms by December 2015, but were told that Young's plans had changed.

-The CVRPS were informed at their Annual General Meeting on 22 March 2015 that CVR Co.
+The CVRPS were informed at their annual general meeting on 22 March 2015 that CVR Co.
 Ltd. had decided the railway no longer featured in future plans for the site and planning permission would be sought for redevelopment of the site, which lies in a conservation area – a subsequent Freedom of Information request by local media discovered that outline planning permission had been sought for 600 houses on the station.
 The CVRPS were served notice that operations must cease after 31 December 2015, with the CVRPS having to remove all its rolling stock and buildings during 2016, with possibility of relocation to another heritage railway.

 In June 2015, it was announced by Steam Railway magazine that a new site adjacent to the current one had been procured.
 Permission was being sought from CVR Co.
 Ltd. to operate as normal during 2016, with the railway operating from the new site from 2017.
 A new station would be constructed at each end of the line, which would extend to 1 mi 4 ch.
 Later that month, it was announced by Steam Railway magazine that the proposed new site was "no longer viable" due to reasons that were not disclosed.

 In September 2015, CVRPS was formally converted into a charity called Colne Valley Railway Preservation Ltd. (CVRPL).

 On 6 December 2016 CVRPL announced that the railway, on its original site, was now safe and the site purchased from CVR Co.
-Ltd. as a result of obtaining a heritage lottery fund grant for £1.75m along with support from Braintree District Council.
+Ltd. as a result of obtaining a Heritage Lottery Fund grant for £1.75m along with support from Braintree District Council.